 So what really happens when the bottom of your car scrapes against a curb or speed bump?
 Do you need to bring it in to have your suspension system and other components looked at?

 It depends on how often it happens.
 While scraping the bottom of your car on a curb or speed bump is never good, it's unlikely to cause permanent damage if it's a random occurrence.
-If it happens on a regular basis (such as if you have a rolled curb), then there is almost definitely some damage to the chassis.
+If it happens on a regular basis (especially if you have a rolled curb), then there is almost definitely some damage to the chassis.

-The Most Common Types of Damage
+The Most Common Types Of Damage

 Scraping the bottom of your car on a regular basis is likely to cause a variety of damage ranging from mild to severe.
 Most commonly: